 Once the land was securely in public ownership, the Superior Ranger District of the Lolo National Forest took on the task of getting the trail in shape for recreational use and working with the public to craft a management plan to accommodate the variety of uses.

 Five Valleys is proud of its history of cooperative conservation efforts focused on securing recreational opportunities.
-This connection to the Route of the Hiawatha joins the public acquisitions of Mount Jumbo, Mount Sentinel, the Rattlesnake Greenway, the Alberton Gorge, and others as part of that proud legacy.
+The Route of the Olympian Trail's connection to the Route of the Hiawatha joins the public acquisitions of Mount Jumbo, Mount Sentinel, the Rattlesnake Greenway, the Alberton Gorge, and others as part of that proud legacy.

 No items found.